xlynkz/xlynkz.github.io/README.md

 7. Import and analyze language
 8. Identify individuals and intention within language
 9. Determine (spatial) distance between current identities and sought identities
-10.Reduce distance by daydreaming models which when analyzed demonstrate decreases in distances.
+10. Reduce distance by daydreaming models which when analyzed demonstrate decreases in distances.
-11.Shorten distance to 0
+11. Shorten distance to 0

 ## Summary
 Fastur allows clients to build, host and manage internet businesses.
 The product consists of a content management system, which runs on a web hosting service and features a plug-in architecture for extensions and templates.
 Fastur.com can be used by anyone with an internet connection and a browser.
 The problem is that application development is complex and expensive.
 Designing, developing, and testing an application can have a monthly cost of $30,000 and take 6 months to prepare for launch.
 Development costs do not end after launching and often increase as business growth necessitates further development.
 Fastur reduces the time, cost and complexity associated with venture development.
 Fastur puts the power of artificial intelligence and natural language understanding behind a content management system to become an intelligent website builder.
 Through our efforts we will set a new standard in venture creation.

-##Business Focus

-- 3.1 - Mission Statement
+## Details
 Our mission is to enable individuals and organizations throughout the world to realize their full potential by helping them build information driven organizations.

 We believe that we will reach our goals by attracting, developing and exciting great people who have a focus on our client’s successes.

-- 3.2 - Business Details
-Fastur.com will be incorporated and located in Toronto, Canada.
-We expect to operate from the MaRS innovation centre for the first year of operation.

-Fastur is fundamentally a product business.
 The development of a useful and reliable dashboard is our key activity.
-Subscription sales make up our primary revenue stream, incremental revenue will be earned from the sale of themes and extensions in our marketplace.
+Subscription sales make up our primary revenue stream, incremental revenue will be earned from the sale of themes and extensions in our marketplace

+Fastur is incorporated and located in Toronto, Canada.

-- 3.3 - Personal Profile
+## 3.3 - Founder Profile
 Joseph Mujuzi | Founder
 Joseph Mujuzi organized and facilitated startup events through Ryerson University for Students, Investors and the general public.
 Working as an independent consultant Mr Mujuzi has designed and deployed over 30 websites using content management systems for clients in various businesses.

 As the founder Mr Mujuzi will communicate the vision of the business to employees, partners and investors.
 He will recruit talented people and execute on strategies which ensure that the business is on plan and on budget.

-- 3.4 - Operations
+## 3.4 - Operations
 Fastur, will require continuous development to be successful.
 The process of building the core product and future features will follow the following steps.

 1. Discovery